 - The final areas of most Double Dragon games, which mix this with Boss Rush.

-- The Trope Namer is Super Smash Bros.., which has the "Multi Man Melee", "Multi Man Brawl", and "Multi Man Smash."
-Several variations also exist, the worst being the "Cruel Melee/Brawl/Smash" in which you face massively overpowered enemies without any items, and defeating even one foe is considered an achievement.
+- The Trope Namer is Super Smash Bros., which has the "Multi Man Melee", "Multi Man Brawl", and "Multi Man Smash."
+In them, the challanger has to duke out against the respective Quirky Mini Boss Squad of each game (Wire Frames in Melee, Fighting Alloys in Brawl, and Mii Fighters in 4).
+Several variations of the mode also exist, the worst being the "Cruel Melee/Brawl/Smash" in which you face massively overpowered enemies without any items, and defeating even one foe is considered an achievement.
 Both Melee and Brawl also require players to knock out 5 mooks in a single session of the Cruel mode in order to unlock a trophy (and 10 in Brawl for a sticker).
 Famously, there was an April Fools' Day joke saying that Sonic and Tails were unlockable in Melee by KO'ing 20 mooks in Cruel Melee, which was eventually proven false.

 - The battle against The Dragon and the Final Boss of Magical Battle Arena begins with you taking down waves of Gadget Drones until you've taken down enough of them for the boss to come out.